octopwn/wsnet-go/README.md

 # Roadmap

 - [ ] **TCP Server Support**: Enable the application to function as a TCP server, allowing it to accept incoming TCP connections.
-- [ ] **UDP Client and Server**: Add support for UDP client and server functionalities to handle datagram-based communication.
+- [ ] **UDP Server**: Add support for UDP server functionalities to handle datagram-based communication.
-- [ ] **Local File Browser**: Implement a local file browser to allow for remote file exploration and management.
 - [ ] **Authentication Proxy**: Introduce an authentication proxy feature to handle user authentication for network services.
 - [ ] **Cross-Platform Improvements**: Enhance the compatibility and performance of the application across all supported platforms.